 Tools & Gadgets

-They’re small, with a small price tag, but over the years I’ve probably spent more money trying to find just the right tools.
+They’re small with a small price tag, but over the years I’ve probably spent too much money trying to find just the right tools.
 Most of the list below, I’ve had for years and years and they consistently perform.

 A collage of cooking tools and gadgets for soup lovers.